ComradDoge/DogeEU4/README.md

 <h1>DD/MM/YYYY</h1>

 - Tatarstan ideas and formation requirements reworked.
+- Franconia ideas slightly tweaked to be a bit more viable.
 - Some Irish monuments are somewhat more accessible to Druidism.
 - Lollard, Waldensian, Cathar and some Catholic modifiers tweaked.
 - Rhineland content has been updated and is closer to EE's updated version.